 - 2013 World Senior Team Results – Turkey

 - 2012 Super Seniors Team Results – Croatia

 - 2012 Super Seniors Team Lists – Croatia

 - 2012 WTC Final Team Standings

 The National Seniors Tennis Committee is an advisory committee that exists to support, guide and promote Tennis Canada’s Seniors Tennis mandate.
 Learn more about the National Senior Committee Duties.

 Irwin developed the popular Wilson/Mayfair Senior ITF Circuit in 2002.
 Since the onset of this Circuit, senior tennis competition in Ontario has taken off in leaps and bounds.
-Entries have continued to grow and more than 230 players participated in the four-tournament circuit in 2008.
-The reputation of this Circuit has spread across Canada, with British Columbia organizing ITF senior events, and Quebec and P.E.I. demonstrating a keen interest in developing their own senior circuit.
+Entries have continued to grow, with now close to 200 entries at each event.